Why a Beautiful Room Still Feels Off

 When a room feels off, the instinct is to change what’s visible.

-But the real shift comes from understanding how each element contributes to the overall atmosphere.
+But the real shift comes from understanding how each element contributes to the overall structure of the space.

 A Different Way of Seeing